MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-A-Office-Secretary-Labor/part-30-Equal-Employment-Opportunity-Apprenticeship/section-30.2.md

 *State Apprenticeship Agency* (SAA) means an agency of a State government that has responsibility and accountability for apprenticeship within the State.
 Only an SAA may seek recognition from OA as an agency which has been properly constituted under an acceptable law or Executive Order (E.O.), and authorized by OA to register and oversee apprenticeship programs and agreements for Federal purposes.

-*Undue hardship* - (1) *In general.* Undue hardship means, with respect to the provision of an accommodation, significant difficulty or expense incurred by a sponsor, when considered in light of the factors set forth in paragraph (b) of this definition.
+*Undue hardship*—(1) *In general.* Undue hardship means, with respect to the provision of an accommodation, significant difficulty or expense incurred by a sponsor, when considered in light of the factors set forth in paragraph (b) of this definition.

 (2) *Factors to be considered.* In determining whether an accommodation would impose an undue hardship on a sponsor, factors to be considered include: